Army soldier wanted to carry out attack in U.S., FBI says

 Breaking News Emails

-Jarrett William Smith, a 24-year-old stationed out of Fort Riley in Kansas, was arrested on Saturday and charged with one count of distributing information related to explosives and weapons of mass destruction, U.S. Attorney Stephen McAllister said.
+Pfc.
+Jarrett William Smith, 24, stationed out of Fort Riley in Kansas, was arrested Saturday and charged with one count of distributing information related to explosives and weapons of mass destruction, U.S. Attorney Stephen McAllister said.

 Earlier in that same chat, Smith told an undercover agent of his fondness for the AK-47 rifle.